-As there have been some adjustments in course requirements, the course requirements described here formally apply only to students starting our program after the date of this version of the Student Handbook.
-Older versions of the Student Handbook are available on the Human Genetics web page, and each student is governed by the course requirements of the Student Handbook in effect when they first started our program.
-However, where the current course requirements have added courses, we strongly encourage our students to take these additional courses if feasible.
+Requirements described here formally apply only to students starting their degree program in the academic year corresponding to this version of the Student Handbook.
+Older versions of the Student Handbook are available on the Human Genetics web page, and each student is governed by the course requirements of the Student Handbook in effect when they first started their degree program.
+However, where required courses have been added, we strongly encourage our students to take these additional courses, if feasible.